WayneLin92/SSeqCpp/README.md

 # SSeqCpp
-This is a cross platform project to compute and manage databases of spectral sequences based.
+This is a cross platform project to compute and manage databases of spectral sequences.
 The main programming language is C++.
 Recently we used this project to solve [the Last Kervaire Invariant Problem](https://arxiv.org/abs/2412.10879).
-See [Zenodo](https://zenodo.org/record/14475507) for more detail on the programming part.
+See [Zenodo](https://zenodo.org/record/14475507) for more details on the programming part.

 ## Adams
 This project computes E2-page data of Adams spectral sequences at the prime 2.
 Compile this project and you can find an executable file `Adams` in the `build/bin` folder.

-Features: This program is very robust in design.
+Features: This program is very robust by design.
 The output of the program will remain valid if
 * there is a power failure during the computation,
 * the program is terminated by the user or the system,
 * two instances of the program are trying to write to the same file at the same time.